 - In Sins of a Solar Empire the Vasari have been running across space from "something" that enveloped their empire for several centuries.
 And now they've reached the TEC's territory.

-- The Goths and Vandals who invaded Roman territory were fleeing from Attila the Hun.
+- The Germanic peoples who invaded Roman territory in the fourth and fifth centuries were fleeing from Hunnic expansion.

 - Similarly, Various factions of Cumans fled into Eastern Europe from what is now the Ukraine ahead of the Mongol invasions.
 They became an important political force in Hungary and provided royal houses for Bulgaria and Wallachia during the 14th century.